ArtHitParade

 In the latter version a man has come from behind, dressed in dark.
 He bends his head without looking at the woman.
 These two people are in a close vicinity one another and psychologically indifferent.

 A copy in the original woodcut version Woll 157/I/1 of the Zwei Menschen - Die Einsamen, has been printed in 1899 in black and grey-blue on japan paper by Lassally in Berlin.
-The image is 40 x 55 cm on a 47 x 63 size.
-It predates the heavy rework of the woodblock.
+The image is 40 x 55 cm on 45 x 58 cm laid japan paper was sold for $ 1.46M by Sotheby's on October 24, 2019, lot 9.
+Another example on 47 x 63 cm japan paper

 The original oil painting is lost.